HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

 <!-- https://compiler-explorer.com/z/vds8Wh5Yd -->

+While the depth-first search is excellent for finding a path, we don't necessarily get the shortest path.
+If our goal is to determine reachability, a depth-first search will be sufficient; however, if we require the path to be optimal, we must use the breadth-first search.

 ## Breadth-first search

-While the depth-first search is excellent for finding a path, we don't necessarily get the shortest path.
-To find the shortest path, we can use the breadth-first search algorithm.

-The algorithm visits spaces in lock-step, first visiting all spaces next to the starting point, then all spaces next to those, i.e., two spaces away from the start, then three, four, etc. To visualize, you can think about how water would flood the maze from the starting point.
+As the name suggests, the algorithm expands in breadth, visiting spaces in lock-step.
+The algorithm first visits all spaces next to the starting point, then all spaces next to those, i.e., two spaces away from the start, then three, four, and so on.
+To visualize, you can think about how water would flood the maze from the starting point.

 ![Breadth-first search demonstration.](traversal/maze_bfs.png)